 With the emergence of electronic media, many significant changes in how researchers communicated their works came to fruition.
-Researchers recognized their limitations regarding the dissemination of their findings and data, and were seeking new ways by which their works could be offered free to the public to help promote the advancement of science.
+Researchers recognized their limitations regarding the dissemination of their findings and data.
+They began seeking new ways for the public to freely access their work and help promote the advancement of science.
 A new structure emerged, referred to as “open access,” that has gained considerable worldwide support.

 Open access is the free and unrestricted distribution of published research.
 In 2001, the Open Society Foundations invited 16 participants to Hungary to create the Budapest Open Access Initiative (BOAI).
 BOAI recommended the following two strategies: